 Where is the Lod Mosaic?

 After being lifted in 2009, the Lod Mosaic toured various museums in the United States of America until 2013 when it went to the Louvre in Paris.
-The mosaic will be on display at the Altes Museum on MuseumInsel in Berlin from 18 October 2013 to mid May 2014, then at Waddesdon Manor in Aylesbury, from 4 June 2014 to 26 October 2014.
+The mosaic will be on display at the Altes Museum on MuseumInsel in Berlin from 18 October 2013 to mid May 2014, then at Waddesdon Manor in Aylesbury, from 5 June to 2 November 2014 (exhibition website).
 The mosaic will then return to Israel, where it will go on permanent display in the Shelby White and Leon Levy Lod Mosaic Center in Lod, 15 km south east of Tel Aviv.